top of page

 Is doomscrolling an effect of mental health challenges?

 Unfortunately, yes.
-Doomscrolling could be a sign that you are mentally burned out.
+Doomscrolling could be a sign that you are mentally burnt out.
 If you find yourself excessively scrolling through social media, take a pause and ground yourself to stay in the present.
 Find out why you were doomscrolling in the first place and work from there.
 All the best!

 How would mood tracking help with my mental wellness?